varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   on to the backend, and the backend's response is passed on to the client, but is not entered into the cache.
 Subsequent requests sub‐ mitted over the same client connection are handled normally.

-  The vcl_pass subroutine may terminate with one of the following keywords:
+  The vcl_recv subroutine may terminate with calling return() with one of the following keywords:

   error code [reason]
     Return the specified error code to the client and abandon the request.